 - Licensees: It is necessary for property owners to protect their licensees from any dangers that are known about by providing warning of them.
 However, they are not required to inspect the location regularly or to fix any dangerous conditions as soon as they are found.

 - Trespassers: A property owner is not permitted to create a dangerous condition on the property or make a condition worse in order to catch a trespasser.
 However, the property owner is also not required to fix or warn trespassers about dangerous conditions that are present.

 Premises Liability and Property Owner Responsibilities

-If you are injured while on someone else’s property, you may have the right to recover compensation if proper warning was not given of dangerous conditions or if you were not aware of the issue.
+If you are injured while on someone else’s property, you may have the right to recover compensation if a proper warning was not given of dangerous conditions or if you were not aware of the issue.
 If you need help proving your case, you should hire a premises liability attorney.
 Contact the attorneys at Fetterman & Associates by calling 561-845-2510 for more information.